 This is an easy banana bread, but here are some bakers tips to make sure it turns out perfect!

-- Please follow the recipe: I can’t stress enough that baking is a science and 99% times deviations from original recipe result in baking fails.
+- Please follow the recipe for best results: I can’t stress enough that baking is a science and 99% times deviations from original recipe result in baking fails.

 - Don’t over mix the batter.
 If you overmix the batter, gluten will develop causing tough banana bread.
 You only need to mix until wet and dry ingredients are combined.
 Apply this tip to any healthy muffin recipes you make in your kitchen, too!

-- Don’t over bake: Remove bread from the oven as soon as toothpick comes out clean.
+- Don’t over bake: How to tell if banana bread is done?
+Remove bread from the oven as soon as toothpick comes out clean.
 Bread will keep cooking with residual heat and over baking results in dry bread.

-This banana bread recipe is delicious as is, but they say variety is the spice of life, so here are some ways to switch it up!
+I am convinced this is the best banana bread recipe and is delicious as is!
+But they say variety is the spice of life, so here are some ways to switch it up!

 - Chocolate chips: 1/2 cup to a 1 cup of chocolate chips like I do in healthy banana chocolate chip muffins!